-Student's name: Degree sought: PhD Date of Def ense: Evaluator: Role (circle one): Adviso r or Committee member 1 - Poor 2 - Fair 3 -Good 4 - Outstanding Score LO1.
-Students able to critically evaluate scientific litera ture and information relevant to f ood science.
+Student's name: Degree sought: PhD) Date of Def fense: Evaluator: Role (circle one): Adv isor or Committee member 1 - Poor 2 - Fair 3 -Good 4 - Outstanding Score LO1.
+Students able to critically evaluate scientific litera ture and information relevant t o food science.
 Uses scientific literature to justify the research project Relevant scientific literature is used inadequately, presented without analysis, and/or incorrectly interpreted.
 Relevant scientific literature is presented with minimal analysis, and/or discussed omitting key details.
 References analyzed and discussed appropriately; however, the analysis lacks depth and/or mostly shows support for the path of the research.
 References are discussed appropriately to clearly show support for the path of the research.
-Comments: · LO2.
-Students able to design research projects to test h ypotheses. • • Experimental Design Hypothesis is not necessarily stated or understood.
+Comments: LO2.
+Students able to design research projects to test h ypotheses. • Experimental Design Hypothesis is not necessarily stated or understood.
 The methods are incorrectly described and/or do not test the hypothesis.
 Hypothesis is vague or not a focus of the proposal.
-The series of methods are correct, but do not fully test the hypothesis.
-The analysis of the data is not always correct which might lead to erroneous conclusions.
-Hypothesis is clear, but not entirely testable.
-The series of methods fully and correctly test the hypothesis, but more efficient methods are available.
-The analysis may not be sophisticated or artificially limit the outcome.
+The serie of methods are correct, but do not fully test the hypothesis.
+The analysis of the data is not always correct which might leas to erroneous conclusions. methods fully and correctly test the hypothesis, but more efficient methods are available.
 Hypothesis is stated clearly and clearly testable.
 The series of methods fully and correctly test the hypothesis and minimize the amount of testing required.
 Comments: LO3.
-Students able to effectively communicate propose ed research to professional audien es. (a) Content Description of background and methods is minimal and has numerous errors; Suggested methods are minimal or irrelevant and do not address the proposed goals.
-Description of background and methods is inadequate and has some errors; Suggested methods are inadequate and do not fully address the proposed goals.
-Description of background and methods is sufficient and has few errors; Suggested methods are adequate and mostly address the proposed goals.
-Description of background and methods is superior and engaging; Suggested methods are appropriate and clearly address the proposed goals.
+Students able to effectively communicate propos ed research to professional audi ences. ^(a) • Content Description of background and methods is minimal and has numerous errors; Suggested methods are minimal or irrelevant and do not address the proposed goals.
+Description of background and methods is inadequate and ha some errors; Suggested methods are inadequate and d not fully address the proposed goals. s methods is sufficient and has few errors; Suggested methods are lo adequate and mostly address the Description of background and methods is superior and engaging; Suggested methods are appropriate and clearly address the proposed goals.